microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 ### User Defined Structs

 A `<Structs>` block can be added to define structures for a platform, as shown below.
 These structs can have basic types, enums, and other structs as members.
+Structs are packed into the `CONFIG_VAR_LIST_HDR` (and comments within for the variable length pieces of the structure) structure defined [here](../../Include/Library/ConfigVariableListLib.h).

 ```xml
   <Structs>